 [Section 28 amended by No. 119 of 1984 s.
 9; No. 49 of 2000 s.
 43.]

-29. Governor may alter boundaries of Districts
+29. Governor may alter boundaries of districts

 The Governor may, at any time, on the recommendation of the Minister by Order in Council, do any of the following things —

-(a) unite any 2 or more Districts so as to form one District;
+(a) unite any 2 or more districts so as to form one district;

-(b) subdivide any District and constitute thereout 2 or more Districts;
+(b) subdivide any district and constitute thereout 2 or more districts;

-(c) excise any portion of a District;
+(c) excise any portion of a district;

-(d) add any portion excised from a District to any other District;
+(d) add any portion excised from a district to any other district;

-(e) extend any District by the addition thereto of any land that has not theretofore formed part of a District;
+(e) extend any district by the addition thereto of any land that has not theretofore formed part of a district;

-(f) apportion, settle, adjust, and determine the extent of the respective interests and obligations of the several parties in regard to any property, income, assets, rights, or liabilities in any case of the union or subdivision of Districts or of excision from or addition to any District;
+(f) apportion, settle, adjust, and determine the extent of the respective interests and obligations of the several parties in regard to any property, income, assets, rights, or liabilities in any case of the union or subdivision of districts or of excision from or addition to any district;

-(g) repeal, vary, or amend any of the provisions of any previous order relating to any District;
+(g) repeal, vary, or amend any of the provisions of any previous order relating to any district;

-(h) divide any District into sub-areas;
+(h) divide any district into sub-areas;

 (i) define the boundaries of any sub-area;